ivangka/cli-order-executor/README.md

 !o [symbol] [stoploss] [takeprofit] [risk] -l [price]
 ```

-Opens a perpetual futures order with the specified parameters:
+Opens a perpetual futures order with exact position sizing based on a specified risk amount, while factoring in trading fees.
+The leverage used will be the default setting for the given trading pair (symbol).

+Parameters:

 - `symbol` — trading pair
 - `stoploss` — stop loss price